 Beginner Knitting Lessons, Part 6.

 The second main knitting stitch is the purl stitch.
 Knowing how to make two main stitch types – a knit stitch and a purl stitch – will help you in knitting a plenty of simple and beautiful patterns, where only this combination of stitches is used.
 Now we learn to make a classic purl stitch.
 As in the classic knit stitch, the loops of a classic purl stitch are located in parallel and the right loop of stitch is located in front.
-Knitting a purl stitch is somewhat more difficult as compared to the knit stitch.
-But you’ll definitely succeed!
+Working a purl stitch is somewhat more difficult as compared to the knit stitch.
+But you will definitely succeed!

 Cast on stitches and knit the first (knit) row with knit stitches as we learned at the previous lesson.
 Turn your work.
 Slip the first stitch.